jwplayer/applicaster-docs/images.md

 1. Upload an alternate image in JW Player.
 See [here](https://docs.jwplayer.com/platform/docs/vdh-upload-alternate-thumbnails#upload-alternative-thumbnails)
 1. Add a custom parameter on the media according to the format `img[LabelName]` for example, `imgHeroRoku`.
 1. Assign the custom parameter with the image url.
 E.g. `https://img.jwplayer.com/v1/media/<mediaid>/images/<label>.jpg?width=<pixels>`
-1. Open Aplicaster studio and assign the image key of the cell used, e.g. `extensions.imgHeroRoku`
+1. Open Aplicaster studio and assign the image key of the cell used, e.g. `imgHeroRoku`

 ## Motion thumbnails
 Applicaster does not support motion thumbnail at the moment.